Proper Standing Desk and Treadmill Posture – A Complete Guide

 Simple Daily Stretches

 User Persona #5: The Health-Oriented Desk Worker “I sit and stand throughout the day.
-What are the best exercises to prevent stiffness and maintain good posture?”
+Which exercises help to avoid stiffness and good posture?“

 - Shoulder Shrugs: Reduce upper back strain

-- Standing Hamstring Stretch: Prevents lower back stiffness
+- Standing Hamstring Stretch: Avoids stiffness of the lower back.

 Strengthening Core & Back Muscles for Better Posture